 Do you want to look younger, prettier, and more feminine?
 If so, try changing your hairstyle!
 There’s no easier way to improve your appearance.

-1. Side swept bangs
+1. Side Swept Bangs

 Bangs are a great option since they draw attention to your eyes while hiding a prominent brow ridge.
 Bangs also make you look cute and youthful!

 Layered hairstyles tend to be much more flattering than hair that’s all one length.
 Face framing layers soften your features and add texture and volume to your hair.

-3. Soft waves
+3. Soft Waves

 Soft waves are super sexy and feminine.
 Waves also add volume to your hair, making thin hair appear fuller.

-4. Shoulder length hair
+4. Shoulder Length Hair

-5. Side parts
+5. Side Parts

 Middle parts can be tricky since they make your face look longer and highlight your nose and chin.
 Side parts are more flattering and can be worn by anybody with any face shape.